millionhz/cplusplus-notes/README.md

 Identifiers are used as the general terminology for naming of variables, functions and arrays.
 Identifier names must differ in **spelling** and **case** from any keywords.
 You cannot use keywords as identifiers; they are reserved for special use.
 Once declared, you can use the identifier in later program statements to refer to the associated value

-## Keywords

-Keywords are pre-defined or reserved words in a programming language.
-Each keyword is meant to perform a specific function in a program.
-Since keywords are referred names for a compiler, they can’t be used as variable names because by doing so, we are trying to assign a new meaning to the keyword which is not allowed.

 ### Rules for naming identifier:

 - It must begin with a letter or underscore(_).